 TG: So you look at the list of things on your Pinot Noir card and compare it to the cards on the table?
 If enough of them match, then you internally say yes, this is Pinot Noir?

 TG: What happens if the Pinot card doesn’t match?

 EW: Then I might set the Pinot card aside and consider other cards.
 But I always have my first impression card and that’s really important for the

 TG: What does the Pinot Noir card look like?
 Is it just a list of the markers for the grape?

-EW: It’s a card with a Burgundy-colored border and the center is white with the list of Pinot things typed out—sight, smell and palate.
+EW: It’s a card with a Burgundy-colored border and the center is white with the list of Pinot things typed out in terms of sight, smell, and palate.
 It’s literally a check list for Pinot Noir.

 TG: Is it playing card size?

-TG: So if it’s not Pinot Noir you pull out another card that the wine could be?
+TG: If it’s not Pinot Noir, you pull out another card that the wine could be?

 EW: Yes, at that point I have a really good idea of the cards I want to bring out to look at to consider for the wine.